hujingzzz/ainews/_posts/2025-06-13-google-ai-alphagenome-dna.md

 ---
 layout: post
-title: Google发布 “基因理解AI”：AlphaGenome 专门用来预测 DNA 中变异对基因调控的影响
+title: Google “Genetic Understanding AI”: AlphaGenome specifically used to predict the effects of mutations in DNA on genetic regulation.
 date: 2025-06-13 12:00:00 +0800
 category: Frontier Trends
 thumbnail: /style/image/google-ai-alphagenome-dna_1.jpg